taozui472/miden-base/README.md

 ### Planned features

 - **Network transactions**.
 Users will be able to create notes intended for network execution.
 Such notes will be included into transactions executed and proven by the Miden operator.
 - **Encrypted notes**.
-With encrypted notes users will be able to put all note details on-chain, but the data contained withing the notes would be encrypted with the recipients key.
+With encrypted notes users will be able to put all note details on-chain, but the data contained within the notes would be encrypted with the recipient's key.

 ## Project structure